Friday, 1 June 2018

 For the boy : I added a little fluff of hair on top of one of them, and for this (a bit more painful than tassels L ), I individually added each bit of hair.
 So basically knot under work, and a small piece of yarn that just sticks out of it.
 You need to ensure that that knot is really well done, else your lil minion will slowly go bald ;)

-I found these links for minion caps.. one of them is a paid pattern.
+I found this and this link for minion caps.. one of them is a paid pattern.
 Enjoy.

 I’ve had such fun creating these lovely hats here and I hope you have enjoyed it too.